ZheHongNg/FinalYearProject/README.md

 ChemTalking is a Web-based messaging and forum app.
-I used Socket.io for real time messaging. i also stores user details in encrypted format in Mongo DB Database.
+I used Socket.io for real time messaging.
+I also stores user details in encrypted format in Mongo DB Database.
 ## Tech Stack

 **Client:** React JS